 In 1986, he published his first scary novel for teenagers, Blind Date, which was an immediate best seller.
 With The New Girl, Stine began “Fear Street,” a horror series for teens that had a number of spin-offs.
 The phenomenally successful “Goosebumps” series was launched in 1992.
-This scary but funny series for 8-12 year olds was an instant hit; it has been translated into 16 languages in 31 countries, and has expanded into television and has even become a theme-park attraction at MGM-Disney.
+This scary but funny series for 8- to 12-year-olds was an instant hit; it has been translated into 16 languages in 31 countries and has expanded into television and has even been a theme-park attraction at MGM-Disney.

 Stine’s series are instrumental in reaching boys and bringing them back to reading, and Stine is committed to promoting literacy for kids.
 He established a middle school writing program in his hometown of Columbus and continues to visit classrooms across the country.